MacBook Pro: Retina (2012–2016)

 An early model MacBook Air (top) and a Retina MacBook Pro (bottom).
 The MacBook Pro has a wider MagSafe 2 port and two Thunderbolt ports.

-The Retina MacBook Pro was released in 2012, marketed as the "MacBook Pro with Retina display" to differentiate it from the previous model: the 15-inch in June 2012, a 13-inch model in October.
+The Retina MacBook Pro was released in 2012, marketed as the "MacBook Pro with Retina display" to differentiate it from the previous model: the 15 in in June 2012, a 13 and 17 in model in October.
 It made solid-state storage (SSD) standard, upgraded to USB 3.0, added an additional Thunderbolt port, added HDMI, and included a high-resolution Retina display.
-The 15-inch model is 25% thinner than its predecessor.
-The model name is no longer placed at the bottom of the screen bezel; instead, it is found on the underside of the chassis, similar to an iOS device and is the first Macintosh notebook to not have its model name visible during normal use.
-It eliminated Ethernet, FireWire 800 ports, but Thunderbolt adapters were available for purchase, Kensington lock slot, the battery indicator button and light on the side of the chassis, and the optical drive, being the first professional notebook since the PowerBook 2400c, but brought a new MagSafe port, dubbed the "MagSafe 2".
+The 15 in model is 25% thinner than its predecessor.
+The model name is no longer placed at the bottom of the screen bezel; instead, it is found on the underside of the chassis, similar to an iOS device and is the first Mac notebook to not have its model name visible during normal use.
+It eliminated Ethernet, FireWire 800 ports (but Thunderbolt adapters were available for purchase), Kensington lock slot, the battery indicator button and light on the side of the chassis, and the optical drive, being the first professional notebook since the PowerBook 2400c, but brought a new MagSafe port, dubbed the "MagSafe 2".
 Apple also claims improved speakers and microphones and a new system for cooling the notebook with improved fans.

 The Retina models also have fewer user-accessible upgrade or replacement options than the previous generation MacBooks.
 Unlike the unibody MacBook Pros, the memory is soldered onto the logic board and is therefore not upgradable.
 The solid state drive is not soldered and can be replaced by users, although it has a proprietary connector and form factor.
-The battery is glued into place; attempts to remove it may destroy the battery and/or trackpad.
+The battery is glued into place; attempts to remove it may destroy the battery, the trackpad, or both.
 The entire case uses proprietary pentalobe screws and cannot be disassembled with standard tools.
 While the battery is glued in, recycling companies have stated that the design is only "mildly inconvenient" and does not hamper the recycling process.